Our Guiding Principles:

 The Journal of Participatory Medicine

-including opinion, evidence, and perspective.
+A peer-reviewed publication including opinion, evidence, and perspective.

-e-Patient.net, our blog publishing the latest news and
+e-Patients.net, our blog publishing the latest news and

 A unified platform for collections of threads sorted by topic sections, links, transcripts, community calendar, live group events, a live news feed from our Twitter hashtag (#s4pm), member pages, and more.
 Free to all current members of the Society, and supplements our listserv.